dvbsknd/FCC-personal-library/README.md

 1. Make the delete button remove the card from the database
 1. Handle API errors for deletion
 1. Add tests for the delete control and endpoint
+1. Get ESLint working (seems not to be enabled)

+### In Progress
+1. Allow adding of comments to a specific book
+    1. Implement `react-router-dom` so each book can have a "view" URL
+    1. Tidy up components to work well with the router
+    1. Try to get `webpack-dev-server` to understand the routes on reload
+    1. Try to get the route to render a modal of the book
+    1. Try to have the "close" button on the modal take us home
+    1. List comments in the book modal
+    1. Add a form to add comments in the book modal
+    1. Add a form to delete comments in the book modal
+    1. Show a comment count on the books in the home list

 ### Todo

-1. Get ESLint working (seems not to be enabled)
 1. Perhaps use `concurrently` to make an `npm run dev` command
+1. Split ESLint files in to a `root` and `client` ones, like [this](https://stackoverflow.com/questions/36762468/how-do-i-setup-a-folder-with-a-different-rule-and-another-folder-with-a-differen) or [this](https://headway.io/blog/customizing-eslint-for-a-specific-directory)
-1. Refactor `_id` to `id` for usability (it's MongoDB specific"
+1. Refactor `_id` to `id` for usability (it's MongoDB specific)
 1. Add more granular tests for the delete function on client
-1. Allow adding of comments to a specific book
 1. Return a comment count for each book
 1. Make sure _all_ components have at least some tests
 1. Probably move client tests to the tests folder